EduardoAsj/water-customer-app-test/test-plan/test_plan.md

   4. In the request body, enter {"name":"Eduardo Afonso"}.
   5. Send the request.
   6. Verify the response status code is "200 OK".
-  7. Verify the response header "Content-Type" is "application/json".
-  8. Verify the response body contains:
+  7. Verify the response body contains:
      - "name": "Eduardo Afonso"
      - A "timestamp" field with the current timestamp.
      - A "customers" array with customer details, ensuring customers without contact info do not have the "contactInfo" field.
 - **Expected Result:** The response status code is "200 OK", and the response body contains the correct user name, timestamp, and customer details, with the "contactInfo" field omitted for customers without contact information.

-### Test Case 12: POST Customer Size Calculation
+### Test Case 14: POST Customer Size Calculation

 - **Description:** Verify that a POST request returns customers without contact information if it's not available in the database.
 - **Steps:**